Theme of the Year

 Korea + Sweden Young Design Award (KSYDA)’s core values of innovation, sustainability, and a better future have been reflected in this year’s theme: Sustainable Design for a Better Future.

-As humans continue to experience prosperity through the advancement of technology and civilization, the earth is suffering from irreversible damages such as global warming and destruction of natural ecosystem.
-Protecting this planet for the next generations to come is no longer a choice, but an imminent task that we must accomplish together.
-By unleashing creative, conscious designs for people and the planet, KSDYA aims to raise awareness on the importance of sustainability and inspire the many people to take part in creating a greater movement.
-Let’s ‘Live Green!
-Go Green!
-Act Green!’
+As humans continue to experience prosperity through the advancement of technology and civilization, the earth is suffering from irreversible damages such as global warming and destruction of the natural ecosystem.
+Protecting this planet for the next generations to come is no longer an option, but an imminent task that we must accomplish together.
+By unleashing creative, conscious designs for people and the planet, KSYDA aims to raise awareness on the importance of sustainability and inspire many others to take a part in creating

 Jakob Hallgren serves as the ambassador of Sweden to the Republic of Korea.
 He is making a great effort to promote design and cultural exchanges between Korea and Sweden.
 Before his Korea assignment, He served as Deputy Director of the Stockholm International Peace Research Institute (SIPRI) from 2012 to 2018.
 He also previously worked at the Swedish Ministry for Foreign Affairs as Head of its Humanitarian Division and as Head of its Division for Conflict Issues.
 He has worked closely with the United Nations and various agencies in activities to create a better future in the areas of mediation, peace building, disarmament, humanitarian action, and disaster risk reduction.